Grant McCann: International career

 He made his debut for the Northern Ireland national team on 6 October 2001 in a 1–0 away win against Malta.
 He opened his goalscoring account for Northern Ireland by scoring the last goal, a header, in the 4–1 away win against Liechtenstein on 24 March 2007.
-The last of his 39 caps were won in a 6–0 friendly defeat against the Netherlands in June 2012.
+The last of his 39 caps was won in a 6–0 friendly defeat against the Netherlands in June 2012.